The Sparticle Mystery: Series 2

 One year later, the team continue to attempt to bring back the adults by locating the Quantum Nexus after it is discovered that the key unlocks a further clue leading to specific treasures that will guide the children there.
 It quickly becomes a race between the Sparticles (except Kat, Ami, Jordan and Holly) and Fizzy's deputy Serena, who is joined by Holly.
 Along the way, the Sparticles discover more children have powers like Reese, and name them "Sensitives."
 After following clues relating to the "Artos" tribe, the Sparticles are joined by Serena, who was secretly a double agent, in stopping Fizzy, Ernesto and Holly from destroying the Quantum Nexus with Reese, who switches sides after receiving a warning from Muna.
-Reese interferes with the process of reuniting the children's and the adults’ dimension using her sensitive powers and the adults arrive in the children's dimension as teenagers.
+Reese interferes with the process of reuniting the children's and the adults’ dimension using her sensitive powers and the adults arrive at the children's dimension as teenagers.

 Series 3

-In the third season, the world becomes taken over by the newly arrived Queen Kylie, who locks up the remaining Sparticles (Sadiq, Reese, Serena, Holly and Frankie).
+In the third season, the world is taken over by the newly arrived Queen Kylie, who locks up the remaining Sparticles (Sadiq, Reese, Serena, Holly and Frankie).
 Kylie's brother Erimon releases the Sparticles but is unable to recapture them, and the Sparticles (joined by the sensitive Aris, Holly's teen mother Kim and Ernesto) embark on a mission to rid the world of the Teen Parents and send them home to the 1980s.
 While travelling around the country in one of Queen Kylie's stolen tracker vans, Reese discovers "The Circle of Perpetual Time" which, when 7 sensitives are linked up with it, will be able to send the parents home using the power of an energy-boosting Comet.
 Holly becomes pregnant with Ernesto's child, who turns out to be the final sensitive.
-At the end, the Sparticles eventually bring the teen parents to their dimensions and bring back the parents.
+In the end, the Sparticles eventually bring the teen parents to their dimensions and bring back the parents.

 Cast and crew

 The main characters in The Sparticle Mystery are all children, of different ages and ethnic groups, many of whom were new to acting.
 Included in the main cast were: 16-year-old Megan Jones as Tia; 8-year-old Oliver Bell as Liam; Wesley Nelson (who has cerebral palsy) as Jeffrey; Karim Zeroual as Sadiq.
 Due to the age of the actors there were large changes in the cast between series.
-Given the premise of the show, the adult cast was minimal, but notable are Annette Badland as 'Doomsday' Dora, and Larissa Wilson as Anita.
+Given the premise of the show, the adult cast was minimal, but notable is Annette Badland as 'Doomsday' Dora, and Larissa Wilson as Anita.